Skip to contents

 Conversion of multi-year to single year age groups

-To convert multi-year/larger age groups to 1 year age groups use the function prepare_lifetable() and see its function documentation for more info.
+To convert multi-year/larger age groups to 1 year age groups, use the healthiar function prepare_lifetable().

 Author